fluthjs/fluth-doc/docs/en/guide/immutable.md

 ## Stream

-The set method of a Stream object can immutably modify the data of a node.
+The [set](/en/api/stream.html#set) method of a Stream can immutably modify the node's data.

 ```typescript
 import { $ } from 'fluth'